Geezering/ahmm/md_docs3/Baroque_Golden_Age_Dutch.md

 2. Dramatic skies and weather
 3. Pride in Dutch nature and countryside
 ## Johannes Vermeer
-1
-- Quiet, sunlit interior scenes
+1. Quiet, sunlit interior scenes
-- 2
-- Mastery of light and colour
+2. Mastery of light and colour
-- 3
-- Everyday life with hidden symbolism
+3. Everyday life with hidden symbolism
 ## Peter Paul Rubens
-1
-.
-Dramatic, energetic compositions
+1. Dramatic, energetic compositions
-- 2
-- Rich colours and dynamic figures
+2. Rich colours and dynamic figures
-- 3
-- Combined realism with ideal beauty
+3. Combined realism with ideal beauty
 ## Anthony Van Dyck
-1
-- Elegant, graceful portraits of nobility
+1. Elegant, graceful portraits of nobility
-- 2
-- Soft, flowing brushwork
+2. Soft, flowing brushwork
-- 3
-- Influenced english portrait painting
+3. Influenced English portrait painting
 ## Claude Lorrain
-1
-- Idealised, poetic landscapes
+1. Idealised, poetic landscapes
-- 2
-- Use of golden light and classical ruins
+2. Use of golden light and classical ruins
-- 3
-- Balanced, harmonious compositions
+3. Balanced, harmonious compositions
 ## Nicolas Poussin
-1
-- Classical subjects and order
+1. Classical subjects and order
-- 2
-- Clear, structured compositions
+2. Clear, structured compositions
-- 3
-- Emphasis on rationality and storytelling
+3. Emphasis on rationality and storytelling
 ## Caravaggio
-1
-- Dramatic use of light and shadow (tenebrism)
+1. Dramatic use of light and shadow (tenebrism)
-- 2
-- Realistic, gritty figures
+2. Realistic, gritty figures
-- 3
-- Powerful, emotional storytelling
+3. Powerful, emotional storytelling
 ## Orazio Gentileschi
-1
-- Elegant, refined figures
+1. Elegant, refined figures
-- 2
-- Use of dramatic light
+2. Use of dramatic light
-- 3
-- Biblical and mythological subjects
+3. Biblical and mythological subjects
 ## Artemisia Gentileschi
-1
-- Strong women in dramatic scenes
+1. Strong women in dramatic scenes
-- 2
-- Bold use of light and shadow
+2. Bold use of light and shadow
-- 3
-- Realistic emotion and storytelling
+3. Realistic emotion and storytelling
 ## Diego Velázquez
-1
-- Realistic portraits of spanish royalty
+1. Realistic portraits of spanish royalty
-- 2
-- Loose, confident brushwork
+2. Loose, confident brushwork
-- 3
-- Subtle use of light and perspective
+3. Subtle use of light and perspective
 ## Francisco Zurbarán
-1
-- Still lifes and religious scenes
+1. Still lifes and religious scenes
-- 2
-- Strong contrasts of light and dark
+2. Strong contrasts of light and dark
-- 3
-- Simple, meditative compositions
+3. Simple, meditative compositions
 ## Guercino
-1
-- Dramatic, expressive figures
+1. Dramatic, expressive figures
-- 2
-- Rich colour and movement
+2. Rich colour and movement
-- 3
-- Religious and mythological themes
+3. Religious and mythological themes
 ## Salvator Rosa
-1
-- Wild, romantic landscapes
+1. Wild, romantic landscapes
-- 2
-- Dramatic, imaginative scenes
+2. Dramatic, imaginative scenes
-- 3
-- Emphasis on emotion and fantasy
+3. Emphasis on emotion and fantasy
 # Glossary for students
 - ****Genre painting:**** Art showing scenes of everyday life
 - ****Chiaroscuro:**** The use of strong contrasts between light and dark